 During the heyday of the Inn, Reverend Peter Cartwright often spent time at Broadwell's Inn.
 In fact, Reverend Cartwright held a large camp meeting at Clayville in 1832.
 Mentor Graham, Lincoln's teacher, held classes at the Clayville Schoolhouse in 1830 and 1836; and according to Carl Sandburg, it was at this log schoolhouse at Clayville that Lincoln sat and listened to students recite their lessons.

 To the traveler, Clayville tavern offered comfort and warmth within its walls.
-To the Broadwells, it provided an income which was needed to raise their large family.
+To the Broadwell's, it provided an income that was needed to raise their large family.
 In addition to the tavern, the Broadwells also operated a store and a tannery nearby on Richland Creek.
-According to the store daybook, the Broadwell store stocked flour, sugar, molasses, salt, whiskey, gin, nails, dye stuffs and other staples of the day.
-The tannery ledger shows that approximately twelve men were employed in the tanyard, and that this business operation supplied leather to farmers, bootmakers and harness makers.
+According to the store daybook, the Broadwell store stocked flour, sugar, molasses, salt, whiskey, gin, nails, dyestuffs and other staples of the day.
+The tannery ledger shows that approximately twelve men were employed in the tanyard and that this business operation supplied leather to farmers, bootmakers and harness makers.

 In addition to the family's businesses, a mill and blacksmith shop and schoolhouse completed this rural community.
 Ten miles to the north at Sangamo town, the Broadwells operated their own grist mill.
-(During the restoration of the tavern, a barrel stencil and stencil brush used by the miller were found under the boards in the stairway.)
+(During the tavern restoration, a barrel stencil and stencil brush used by the miller were found under the boards in the stairway.)

-Moses Broadwell died in 1827 and the family operations fell on the shoulders of son John.
+Moses Broadwell died in 1827, and the family operations fell on the shoulders of his son John.
 In 1834, a fire broke out in the Inn and partially destroyed the west end.
-The tavern was rebuilt, but even today evidence of the fire can be seen in one of the upstairs bedrooms.
+The tavern was rebuilt, but even today, evidence of the fire can be seen in one of the upstairs bedrooms.
 After the structure was rebuilt, the family prospered until the advent of the railroads.
 With the iron horse also came the death of the Clayville community.

-In 2009, headed by Jim Verkuilen, The Pleasant Plains Historical Society was formed with the purpose of purchasing and saving The Clayville Historic Site, in May of 2010 the purchase of the site was finalized.
+In 2009, headed by Jim Verkuilen, The Pleasant Plains Historical Society was formed to purchase and save The Clayville Historic Site.
+In May of 2010, the purchase of the site was finalized.

 In 2012, Landmarks Illinois, the organization that in 2007 had declared the site to be one of the most ten endangered sites in Illinois, awarded The Pleasant Plains Historical Society it’s advocacy award for saving the site.